hamzaabamboo/hamzaabamboo/README.md

 Technically Frontend Developer, but I like doing other parts of the stack just as much.

-Typescript is Love, Typescirpt is Life.
+Typescript is Love, Typescript is Life.

 I like making [random stuff](https://v4-ham-san-net.netlify.app/ja/projects).